biosaxs-dev/molass-develop/_sources/chapters/07/documentation.md

 After generation, check the generated local output in _build/html with the browser.
 Re-edit as needed until you are satisfied.

-Synchronization of the master branches, local and remote, will be achieved as follows in VS Code:
+Synchronization of the master branches, local and remote, should be achieved as follows in VS Code:

     ・ commit in VS Code
     ・ synchronize with GitHub in VS Code

-(Re)creation and synchronization of the gh-pages branches, local and remote, will be achienved as follows in Command Prompt:
+(Re)creation and synchronization of the gh-pages branches, local and remote, should be achienved as follows in Command Prompt:

 ```none
 ghp-import -n -p -f _build/html